-The Company has the following non-derivative financial liabilities: interest bearing loans and borrowings, bank overdrafts, and trade and other payables.
+The Company has the following non-derivative financial liabilities: bank overdrafts, and trade and other payables.

 Such financial liabilities are recognized initially at fair value plus any directly attributable transaction costs.
 Subsequent to initial recognition these financial liabilities are measured at amortized cost using the effective interest rate method.